 Varvara Asenkova, one of the best travesty performers

-Asenkova was one of the best travesty performers.
-She played the roles of young men and girls disguised in men’s clothing (for example cadet Lelev and Gabrielle).
+Varvara Asenkova was a Russian actress, who acted in the Alexandrinsky Theater in St. Petersburg (1835-1841).
+She performed in vaudeville, comedies, melodramas, dramas and tragedies.
+By the way, Asenkova was one of the best travesty performers.
+You know, she played the roles of young men and girls disguised in men’s clothing (for example cadet Lelev and Gabrielle).

 The image of Asenkova is frequently reflected in literature, particularly in N. A. Nekrasov’s lyrics.

-Asenkova’s roles included Maria Antonovna in Gogol’s The Inspector General, Sofia and Natalia Dmitrievna in Griboedov’s Woe From Wit, Natasha the miller’s daughter in Alexander Pushkin’s Rusalka, Ophelia and Cordelia in Shakespeare’s Hamlet and King Lear, and Esmeralda in the dramatization of Hugo’s novel Notre Dame de Paris.
+The actress played many roles, including Maria Antonovna in Gogol’s The Inspector General, Sofia and Natalia Dmitrievna in Griboedov’s Woe from Wit, Natasha in Alexander Pushkin’s Rusalka, Ophelia and Cordelia in Shakespeare’s Hamlet and King Lear, and Esmeralda in the dramatization of Hugo’s novel Notre Dame de Paris and many others.

 In 1936 or according to other sources, in 1938, her grave monument was moved to the Necropolis of Artists of the Alexander Nevsky Monastery.

 In 1941, a hundred years after the death of the actress, (or in 1943) German shell fell just in her grave, leaving only fragments of the monument and a deep hole… Monument was restored in 1955.

 The film Green Coach tells us about the actress’s short and tragic life, the role of Varvara was played by Natalia Tenyakova.